 Should you buy the Astro A10?

 If you want something that works well on Nintendo Switch—and everywhere else, for that matter—and doesn’t require such an arcane connection method, the SteelSeries Arctis 1 Wireless sounds far better, and it’s only a little more expensive.
-If Switch compatibility isn’t actually such a big deal, the Razer Kraken X is a 3.5mm gaming headset that sounds better and offers better isolation, and its eyewear channels should make it comfortable for gamers with glasses.
+If Switch compatibility isn’t actually such a big deal, wired headsets like the Turtle Beach Recon 70, the Razer Kraken X and the Corsair HS60 Pro Surround all sound better and offer better isolation.

 The Astro A10 is pretty reasonably priced, comfortable, and it covers the bases a gaming headset should.
 But then, so do most headsets, they don’t take so much work to set up.

 Yes!
 Just plug the Astro A10 into the 3.5mm headphone jack of your Xbox One controller and you're all set—no splitter needed.

 Yes.
 Just plug the 3.5mm cable into the controller and you're all set.